 Thoroughly research the career that you intend to pursue.
 You might be able to arrange an interview with a zoo staff member who holds the type of position you are interested in; meeting with someone who works in your field of choice can be invaluable.
 You can also research zoo careers through the Association of Zoos & Aquariums, in career guidebooks, or in animal industry publications.

-Keeper positions may only require an associate degree, though many keepers do have four-year bachelor of science degrees.
-Positions such as zoologist generally require a B.S. degree at minimum, with M.S. or Ph.D. degrees being preferable.
+Keeper positions may only require an associate degree, though many keepers do have a four-year bachelor of science (BS) degree.
+Positions such as zoologists generally require a B.S. degree at minimum, with M.S. or Ph.D. degrees being preferable.
 Veterinarians must first complete their undergraduate degree before going on to veterinary school; those pursuing board certification in the veterinary field face additional years of training and testing.